praveen-cimplicity/Jenkins-Setup/PythonCodingTopics.md

 Due to token expiry duration being changed to 2 min in the environment, it terminates the rest of the test cases.
 How to overcome this?

-Store the token in jenkins env var or in a file and run a timer to fetch valid token before expiry so the valid token is always present until last TC is executed.
+Possible workaround: Store the token in jenkins env var or in a file and run a timer to fetch valid token before expiry so the valid token is always present until last TC is executed.

 [Jenkins API]